 Figure 1: Forest cover map of Viti Levu.

 In a second step, the stratification and information will be displayed more detailed after implementing the national forest monitoring system.

-Figure 2: Forest cover map of Vanua Levu and Taveuni (South-East).
-The forest cover is more fractured than on Viti Levu and coco nut, as well as sugar plantations play a more significant role.
-Coco nut timber is increasingly used for furniture and reduces the demand for native forest
+The forest cover is more fractured in Vanua Levu than on Viti Levu and coconut, as well as sugar plantations play a more significant role.
+Coconut timber is increasingly used for furniture and reduces the demand for native forest